LeidyGil/leidygil.github.io/SQL_English.md

     apellido TEXT
 );

-Copy the data FROM the original table to the new table.
+Copy the data from the original table to the new table.
 /* 2.
-Copy the data FROM the original table to the new table */ INSERT INTO personas2 (nombre, apellido)
+Copy the data from the original table to the new table */ INSERT INTO personas2 (nombre, apellido)
 SELECT nombre, apellido
 FROM personas;